brenwell/metalsmith-section/Readme.md

 # metalsmith-section

 A metalsmith plugin which will section your html content into metadata properties.
 Its ideal for single page sites with multiple content blocks.
-It can strip out sections of html from `contents` and make them accessible in your templates via their name.
-Additionally Iit can produce arrays of sections for iteration
+It can strip out sections of html from `metadata.contents` and make them accessible in your templates via their name.
+Additionally it can produce arrays of sections for iteration.

 ## Installation